flast101/php-8.1.0-dev-backdoor-rce/docs/index.md

 ## 2- POC Script

+This short exploit script uses the backdoor to provide a pseudo system shell on the host.

 - **Exploit Title:** PHP 8.1.0-dev Backdoor Remote Code Execution
 - **Date:** 23 may 2021
 - **Exploit Author:** flast101